valkey-io/valkey-doc/docs/management/security/acl.md

 two main goals that are well served by ACLs:

 1. You want to improve security by restricting the access to commands and keys, so that untrusted clients have no access and trusted clients have just the minimum access level to the database in order to perform the work needed.
 For instance, certain clients may just be able to execute read only commands.
-2. You want to improve operational safety, so that processes or humans accessing Redis are not allowed to damage the data or the configuration due to software errors or manual mistakes.
-For instance, there is no reason for a worker that fetches delayed jobs from Redis to be able to call the `FLUSHALL` command.
+2. You want to improve operational safety, so that processes or humans accessing Valkey are not allowed to damage the data or the configuration due to software errors or manual mistakes.
+For instance, there is no reason for a worker that fetches delayed jobs from Valkey to be able to call the `FLUSHALL` command.

-Another typical usage of ACLs is related to managed Redis instances.
-Redis is often provided as a managed service both by internal company teams that handle the Redis infrastructure for the other internal customers they have, or is provided in a software-as-a-service setup by cloud providers.
+Another typical usage of ACLs is related to managed Valkey instances.
+Valkey is often provided as a managed service both by internal company teams that handle the Valkey infrastructure for the other internal customers they have, or is provided in a software-as-a-service setup by cloud providers.
 In both setups, we want to be sure that configuration commands are excluded for the customers.